PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

     caption="The BaSiGo entrance experiment, Düsseldorf 2013: the crowd in front of the unguided entrance, top right.
 Image: Pedestrian Dynamics Data Archive, Forschungszentrum Jülich."
 >}}

-The last test uses the [BaSiGo entrance experiment](https://ped.fz-juelich.de/da/doku.php?id=entrance_semicircle) from 2013 (Sieben et al. 2017): an entrance with two half-metre lanes and no guiding barriers, 319 people told that their favourite artist is playing and they want to be first in.
+The last test uses the [BaSiGo entrance experiment](https://ped.fz-juelich.de/da/doku.php?id=entrance_semicircle) from 2013 (Sieben et al. 2017): an entrance with two half-metre lanes and no guiding barriers, 319 people told that their favourite artist is playing and they want to be first in, 273 of them tracked.
 Nothing was fitted to it.
 The crowd shape is entirely the model's own doing, which makes it the kind of validation Liao et al. (2017) asked for, a spatial profile rather than a number.
-People enter the camera view during the run, so the simulation injects each agent at the time and place where the data first see them, and everything after that is the model.
+People enter the camera view during the run, so the simulation injects each of the 273 tracked agents at the time and place where the data first see them, and everything after that is the model.

 {{< figure
     src="fig7.png"